WeilongXia/VINS-Fusion-noted/README.md

 # VINS-Fusion-noted
-A repository forked from HKUST-VINS_Fusion, but the noted version.
+A repository forked from HKUST-Aerial-Lab: VINS-Fusion, the noted version.